mikeasilva/handbook-diff/markdown/14-single-members.md

 If there are not enough single adults to form a committee in a stake, a group of neighboring stakes may create a committee with the approval of the Area Presidency.

-Committees seek to support members through friendship and opportunities to participate in the work of salvation and exaltation (see [14.2](/study/manual/general-handbook/14-single-members?lang=eng&id=title_number12-p90#title_number12)).
+Committees seek to support members through friendship and opportunities to participate in God’s work of salvation and exaltation (see [14.2](/study/manual/general-handbook/14-single-members?lang=eng&id=title_number12-p90#title_number12)).
 They plan opportunities for gospel learning and for service and activities.

 The committees meet as needed.
 The assigned member of the stake presidency and stake Relief Society presidency and the assigned high councilor may attend these meetings to provide support.